Runner's high: Subjective experience

 There are many different accounts of how the euphoric experience of a runner’s high feels to an individual.
 Many runners emphasize a feeling of lessened pain and antinociceptive responses during extreme exertion.

 The runner’s high is often characterized by feeling a dissolution of boundaries and restrictions related to time, space and body, leading to a sense of pleasure.
-This allows runners to let go of their surrounding and immediate experience, and disassociate with the physical world to take a back seat.
+This allows runners to let go of their surroundings and immediate experience, and dissociate with the physical world to take a back seat.

 Another common experience described by runners is a greater appreciation and association with the world around them as bodily functions related to running become a part of the subconscious.
 Heightened awareness, specifically of natural surroundings, relaxes the mind and leads the runner to experience a deep connection to the world around them.

 The runner's high is also prevalent in those who run directly after a long term injury, as the jump from a deep sense of bodily function and pain to a flow state could cause increased feelings of euphoria.

 Athlete experiences

 Many top athletes have reported feeling the runner’s high.

 Usain Bolt, Jamaican sprinter and world record holder in the 100 meter dash, spoke on his experience with runner’s high.
 Bolt attributed his euphoric state to his competitive nature and the experience of achieving a personal best, as well as the hard work put into achieving his goals.

 Kate Carter, Runner’s World commissioning editor and sub three hour marathon runner wrote of how her runner’s high experience helped to get her hooked on running after starting at a later age in life.
-Carter said her peak ecstatic experience from running was in knocking 20 seconds off of her marathon personal best.
+Carter said her peak ecstatic experience from running was in knocking 20 seconds off her marathon personal best.